octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 The work is to identify rules (or constraints) that ensure the correctness of the execution (i.e. ensure that the storage cannot end up in an invalid state).

-In fact, post conditions are most of the time multiple assertions combined with a logical _AND_ operator ( `^` in Coq).
+In fact, post-conditions are most of the time multiple assertions combined with a logical _AND_ operator ( `^` in Coq).

 ```
 post-conditions <=> A ^ B ^ C ^ D